meltano/handbook/src/_marketing/marketing-ops/index.md

 3. For cases when you find an URL that doesn't have an updated equivalent, you can simply type "/" to redirect to the Hub main page
 4. Create a pull request with your changes and push to main when approval/all checks have passed.

-## Social

-We use [SproutSocial](https://sproutsocial.com/) to manage our social media accounts.
-Please ask Emily for access if you need it.

 ## Design

 ## Newsletter